 A few weeks ago when I hit 7 months for this pregnancy, my hands swelled to the point where I had to remove my wedding ring.

-I’m no stranger to the magical symptom of swelling during pregnancy.
+I’m no stranger to the magical symptom of swollen feet and hands during pregnancy.
 During my last pregnancy, at the end of a day at my desk job, I looked like the Wikipedia entry for Elephantitis.

 I tried everything.

 - Avoid standing.
 (But remember: sitting too much can kill you.)

 - Drink more water.
 (And have fun peeing every 15 minutes.)

 - Put your feet up, above your hips.
 (But don’t lay on your back.)

 - Exercise regularly.
 (Good luck fitting your gargantuan feet into tennis shoes.)